Bangaarada Manushya: Plot

 Rajiva (Dr. Rajkumar) is on his way to visit his sister, Sharada, but to his astonishment, he discovers upon arrival that his brother-in-law has died.
 Sharada (Advani Lakshmi Devi) is the elder sister of Rajiva, and Ramachandra (Loknath) who is the elder brother of Rajiva and Sharada, is controlled by his wife Chaya (M.N.Lakshmi Devi), and listening to her words he walks away without giving a single penny, and now no one is there to take care of Sharada’s family.
 Rajiva decides to stay and he takes a loan from Rachutappa, the village head and send Sharada’s sons, Keshava and Chakrapani (Vajramuni and Srinath) to Bangalore for higher studies.
-Rajiva’s brother-in-law’s land is occupied by Honnaiah (MP Shankar), and after a fight with Honnaiah, Rajiva takes back his brother-in-law’s land and begins irrigation on it.
+Rajiva’s brother-in-law’s land is occupied by Honna (MP Shankar), and after a fight with Honna, Rajiva takes back his brother-in-law’s land and begins irrigation on it.

 Meanwhile, Rajiva falls in love with Lakshmi (Bharathi), his neighbor's daughter.
 Motivated to improve their lives further, Rajiva purchased 25 acres of barren land near the village from the government.
 Through his efforts, he becomes a rich man who is successful and respected in the village, earning substantial profits.

 However, Rajiva frequently travels to Belgaum, another city, every six months.
 He actually visits a woman named Sharavathi and her son, Kishore, who are living in Belgaum.
 Keshava marries Nagaveni (BV Radha), who is the daughter of Ramachandra.
 Chakrapani agrees to marry Nandini, who is a daughter of a family friend.
 Sridhar, a friend of Keshava and Chakrapani, whose education was also sponsored by Rajiva, marries Saraswati (Kala), who is Sharada's only daughter.